Dentistry in Canada

 The practice of dentistry in Canada is overseen by the National Dental Examining Board of Canada in conjunction with other agencies, such as the Commission on Dental Accreditation of Canada and the Royal College of Dentists of Canada.
 In 2013 there were 21,109 dentists in Canada according to the Canadian Dental Association.

+In 2023, the Government of Canada established the Canadian Dental Care Plan, which began a staggered enrolment rollout in December 2023, to pay costs for covered dental services of eligible residents.

 Licensure

 Dentistry is a regulated profession in Canada.

 In order to practice dentistry, a dentist must obtain a license or permit from the province or territory they wish to practice in.
 The main requirement to obtain licensure in all Canadian provinces and territories is passing the National Dental Examination Board exams.
 Several provinces require applicants to complete a jurisprudence and ethics examination which tests knowledge related to local laws, ethics, and regulation of the profession.

 NDEB examination

 Candidates seeking to practice dentistry in Canada must successfully complete a two-part examination administered by the National Dental Examining Board of Canada (NDEB).
-Dental students at accredited Canadian and American dental schools are permitted to take the examination no earlier than 3 months prior to graduation, which usually means the March of their graduating year.
+Dental students at one of the 10 accredited Canadian or one of the 66 accredited American dental schools are permitted to take the examination no earlier than 3 months prior to graduation, which usually means the March of their graduating year.
 Upon successful completion of the exam, the NDEB issues a certificate to the candidate.

 To be eligible to write the NDEB exam, candidates must have: